Ben Affleck: Health

-There is a history of addiction and mental illness in Affleck's family.
-Two of his grandparents were alcoholics.
-His paternal grandmother, addicted to both alcohol and barbiturates, died by suicide at age 46.
-His paternal uncle was an addict who died from a self-inflicted gunshot wound.
-His aunt was a heroin addict.
-Affleck attended Al-Anon support meetings as a child due to his father's addiction issues.
-His brother is a recovering alcoholic.
+Affleck has both anxiety and depression, and has taken antidepressants since age 26.
+He is a recovering alcoholic and follows a 12-step program.
+He said he used alcohol to alleviate a constant feeling of "discomfort" and remarked that it "took me a long time to fundamentally, deeply, without a hint of doubt, admit to myself that I am an alcoholic."

-Affleck's own drinking became a concern when he was fifteen.
-His mother sent him to an Outward Bound wilderness camp for at-risk teenagers, having first considered a residential recovery program.
 Affleck became sober in his mid-twenties, stating in a 1998 interview that alcohol was "dangerous" for him.
 He received residential treatment for addiction in 2001 and maintained his sobriety for a "couple of years" afterward.
-In subsequent years, he refused to discuss his alcoholism in detail and later described it as a period where he "drank relatively normally".
+In subsequent years, he refused to discuss his alcoholism in press interviews and later described it as a period where he "drank relatively normally".
 "I thought, 'I want to just drink like a normal person.
 I want to have wine at dinner.'
 And I was able to for about eight years."
 Affleck gradually began to drink "more and more" and, eventually, was drinking until he "passed out" on a nightly basis.
 Garner supported Affleck's struggles with alcoholism during and after their marriage and said in 2020 that attending Al-Anon meetings empowered her to change "the dance" of their relationship.
-Affleck returned to residential treatment in 2017 and, following a publicly documented relapse and intervention, again in 2018.
+Affleck received residential treatment in 2017 and, following a publicly documented relapse and intervention, again in 2018.
+He completed further outpatient treatment over the following year.
 In late 2019, TMZ filmed him stumbling on a Los Angeles street; he acknowledged the following day that he had a brief "slip" after over a year of sobriety.
 He later described the incident as "embarrassing": "I wish it didn't happen.
 I really wish it wasn't on the internet for my kids to see."

-Affleck has both anxiety and depression, and has taken antidepressants since age 26.
-He said he used alcohol to alleviate a constant feeling of "discomfort" and remarked that it "took me a long time to fundamentally, deeply, without a hint of doubt, admit to myself that I am an alcoholic."
-He follows a twelve-step program.
-During press for The Way Back (2020), in which he plays an alcoholic, Affleck spoke about his addiction but stressed that he felt "vulnerable" and did not intend to "go on talking about this issue forever": "I think the value, if there is value in me talking about being a recovering alcoholic, is that that doesn't have to be who you are.
+During press for The Way Back (2020), in which he plays an alcoholic, Affleck stressed that he felt "vulnerable" when talking about his addiction and did not intend to "go on talking about this issue forever": "I think the value, if there is value in me talking about being a recovering alcoholic, is that that doesn't have to be who you are.
 That doesn't have to be the label on your head."
-In 2023, he said he often advises fellow actors to avoid speaking publicly about their addictions issues where possible: "You don’t need to be anybody’s poster child."
+In 2023, he said he often advises fellow actors to avoid speaking publicly about their addiction issues where possible: "You don't need to be anybody's poster child."